whitneyburton/portfolios/students/1611-front/kyle-zucker/20170112-kyle-zucker-m1.markdown

 ## Areas of Emphasis

-I wanted to work with other developers and start building those relationships.
+My personl emphasis was to learn, work with other developers and start building lasting relationships.
 And code a lot.

 ## Rubric Scores